35 Comments

 Jason c

-Montrose, MO · a month ago
+Montrose, MO · 3 months ago

 The years the tree didn’t identify as Straight 🤔